All About Rhabdomyosarcoma

 Who gets rhabdomyosarcomas, and why?

 Rhabdomyosarcoma is the most common type of soft tissue sarcoma found in children.
-It is still a rare cancer overall, accounting for about 3% of all childhood cancers.
+It is still a rare cancer overall, making up about 3% of all childhood cancers.
 About 400-500 new cases of rhabdomyosarcoma are diagnosed in the United States every year.

-There is no specific geographic location or racial background that has been associated with higher rates of rhabdomyosarcoma.
+There is no race or area of the world that has been linked with higher rates of rhabdomyosarcoma.
 It is slightly more common in boys than girls.

 Are all rhabdomyosarcomas the same?

-This type tends to occur in the head and neck, bladder, vagina in girls, and around the prostate and testes in boys.
+- Embryonal, or "translocation negative" rhabdomyosarcoma: This type tends to occur in the head and neck, bladder, vagina in girls, and around the prostate and testes in boys.
 This type usually affects infants and young children.
-As the name implies, the cells have an immature appearance, meaning they resemble developing muscle cells.
+The cells have an immature appearance, meaning they look like developing muscle cells.

-This type of rhabdomyosarcoma is found more often in large muscles of the trunk, arms, and legs, and typically affects older children or teenagers.
-It is called alveolar because the cancer cells form little hollow spaces, or "alveoli".
+- Alveolar, or "translocation positive" rhabdomyosarcoma: This type of rhabdomyosarcoma is found more often in large muscles of the trunk, arms, and legs, and often affects older children or teenagers.
+It is called alveolar because the cancer cells form little hollow spaces, or "alveoli.”
 Although alveolar rhabdomyosarcomas were originally named this way because of their appearance under the microscope, researchers have now found that nearly all of them bear specific genetic mutations.

-The answer to this question really depends on the location of the tumor.
-As mentioned earlier, rhabdomyosarcomas can arise from any region in the body, but the most common sites are the head and neck region, the genitourinary organs (GU), and the extremities.
-Tumors in the head and/or neck region can cause headaches, nausea, vomiting, visual problems (double vision), facial drooping, and airway obstruction, among other things.
-Tumors in the GU area can cause blockage of the bladder or bowels, which can be a medical emergency depending on the degree of obstruction.
+The answer to this question depends on the location of the tumor.
+As mentioned earlier, rhabdomyosarcomas can arise from any area in the body, but the most common sites are the head and neck area, the genitourinary organs (like the kidneys, bladder, fallopian tubes, and penis), and the extremities.
+Tumors in the head and/or neck region can cause headaches, nausea, vomiting, visual problems (double vision), facial drooping, and airway obstruction.
+Tumors in the GU area can cause blockage of the bladder or bowels, which can be a medical emergency depending on how badly it is obstructed.
 Growths on the extremities can be painful and limit the use and motion of the affected arm or leg.
 Sometimes, the rhabdomyosarcoma is not diagnosed until after the tumor cells have spread to other parts of the body.
 The most common areas they spread to are the lungs, bones, bone marrow, and lymph nodes.